-She adds that this setting allows PTAs to work within the fuller scope of their practice because they are much more independent.
+She adds that this setting allows PTAs to work with a broader scope of practice because they are much more independent.
 In an extended care facility, it’s general practice that the physical therapist needs to be physically on site but not necessarily interacting with the PTA.

 4. Home healthcare services

 While the majority of residents in home healthcare settings are elderly, there are also pediatric patients with developmental disabilities or other issues, as well as other types of patients who are recovering from an injury or illness.
 As a PTA providing home healthcare services, your work environment is the patient’s own residence.
 This kind of setting also includes group homes, residential facilities or certain types of hospice locations.

 This is the setting in which PTAs experience the most independence, according to Olson.
 “You’re driving on your own, and you’re really setting your own schedule,” she explains.
 “You have the freedom to arrange your day according to what works best for you, and the PT is just a phone call away.”